clarissacarcha/samplemob/README.md

 Check Out
 Un

+Express Delivery Order
+Dataloader
-Fix Loop Issue on no network when getting orders
+API check for user validation on every request.
+SESSION_EXPIRED = logout Fix Loop Issue on no network when getting orders
-When accepting order, make sure that is its not expired, cancelled, or deleted
+When accepting order, make sure that is its not expired, cancelled, or deleted Error Logs on Server.
+Search Locations from cluster filter
+Welcome Banners
+Fix Location Log subscription on Refresh of Orders Nearby Orders Notification, last 5 mins only
+Hide Delivery Details for Driver When Delivery.tokDriverId is not him

+Cant refetch orders when empty orders
+OPEN SSL URL IN LIVE